Tyrrrz/Ressy/Readme.md

 #### Working with version resources

 To get the version info resource, call the `GetVersionInfo()` extension method.
-This returns a `VersionInfo` object that represents the binary data stored in the resource:
+This returns a `VersionInfo` object that represents the deserialized binary data stored in the resource:

 ```csharp
 using Ressy;